laserpants/foomake/README.md

 project(example LANGUAGES CXX Fortran)
 ```

-A string can be used as a shorthand for singleton lists:
+A string can also be used:

 ```yaml
 languages: CXX